mkenanmuyesser/OnlineExamPlatform-Bisinav/README.md

-# OnlineExamPlatform
+# OnlineExamPlatform-BiSinav

 Made in 2014

-Please check .extra_files folder or github wiki part for detailed project information
+Please check .extra_files folder or github wiki part for detailed project information, screenshots and database files.

 The project is an online training and exam system solution.